jasonjk192/shaders-botw-grass-lit/README.md

 This project was created using Unity 2020.2.1f1 and Universal Render Pipeline 10.2.2.

+This project was modified using Unity 2021.3.29f1 and Universal Render Pipeline 12.1.12.

 ## Authors

 This project and the corresponding tutorial was created by Daniel Ilett.

+This project fork was modified by WinterCrestal.

 ### Other Creators